LLM Platform Security: Applying a Systematic Evaluation Framework to OpenAI's ChatGPT Plugins: Attack surface between plugins users

-Similar to over-privileged mobile apps~\cite{felt2011androidCCS}, plugins could specify overly broad API parameters to collect excessive amount of user data, even more than necessary for their functionality.
+\textbf{Define broad API specifications.} Similar to over-privileged mobile apps~\cite{felt2011androidCCS}, plugins could specify overly broad API parameters to collect excessive amount of user data, even more than necessary for their functionality.
 For example, a plugin's API specification could include that it needs the entire user query instead of relevant keywords.
 Note that the collection of excessive user data could just be needed to fulfill the use case offered by the plugin.
+We identified plugins on OpenAI that exfiltrate user prompt history.
+We describe their details in Risk~\ref{attack:history-sniffing}.